Davi-Cunha/lais-website-repository/README.md

 # Laís Engineering Website
 This website is under development.
-There is no estimated deadline for project.
+There is no estimated deadline for this project.

 #### Goals to achieve during this development:
    + Create a fully working **NAVIGATION BAR** on the top of every page.